By Patricia Weiser, PharmD

 The Outcomes network: Connecting pharmacists and HEDIS teams

-Outcomes is the pioneer and national leader in the design and administration of MTM programs, with 23 years of expertise.
+Outcomes is the pioneer and national leader in the design and administration of MTM programs, with over 23 years of expertise.
 This software solution seamlessly integrates into the pharmacy workflow.
 Currently utilized by a nationwide network of more than 60,000 providers, Dr. Markus notes that no other platform has as many retail pharmacies and eyes across the country as our platform.
-And with the pharmacy profession at the forefront of healthcare interventions, HEDIS teams have an incredible opportunity to leverage the Outcomes platform, which has 10,000+ logins each day.
+And with the pharmacy profession at the forefront of healthcare interventions, HEDIS teams have an incredible opportunity to leverage the Outcomes platform, which has 20,000+ logins each day.